Lila Downs: 2006–2008: La Cantina, entre copa y copa ...

-2008–2009: Shake Away/Ojo de Culebra
+2008–2009: Eye of the snake/Ojo de Culebra

 Two years after the release of La Cantina, in September 2008 Downs launched Ojo de Culebra in Europe, North America, Australia and Latin America.
 The album reached sixth place in sales in Mexico, Colombia, Argentina, Spain and several Latin American countries.
 The first single is titled "Ojo de Culebra" was contributed to by the Spanish singer La Mari by group of flamenco Chambao.
 The song is a merger of rock, cumbia and flamenco with some influences of reggae.
 This song was at the top of the charts of world music in several countries The second single was "Perro Negro", a merger of rock with ska, (which did not have as much of an international impact as its predecessor), featured Rubén Albarrán singer of the Mexican rock band Café Tacuba.
-"Little man" (released in the U.S. alone) and "Justice" were next two singles, the latter with the participation of the Spanish singer Enrique Bunbury.
+"Little man" (released in the U.S. alone) and "Justice" were her next two singles, the latter with the participation of the Spanish singer Enrique Bunbury.
 Raul Midon, Gilberto Gutierrez and Mercedes Sosa also contributed to this album.

 The single "Black magic woman" achieved moderate success in Europe, United States and Canada, and the single "Silent Thunder" was later well received by the British market.

 In October 2009 Lila Downs was honored by a plaque at the outskirts of her hometown and birthplace, Tlaxiaco, Mexico, and also was awarded the keys the city for her work preserving the language of Mixtec.